 Discussion:

 Determining where to inject depends on what lymphatics vessels you are interested in studying.
 To visualize the lymphatics draining from the inguinal region to the axillary region, you will need to inject the left or right side of the base of the tail, as shown in figure 7.
 To visualize the lymphatics draining from the palatial region, you will need to inject the dorsal aspect of the hind paw between the digits.
 It is essential to keep the animal’s body temperature within normal range, as changing body temperature can result in inconsistent lymphatic function.
 In addition, because of the limited dynamic range of most CCDs, the injection sites should be covered with black paper to block fluorescent light thereby enabling visualization of dimmer draining lymphatic vessels.
 Imaging should be performed in a dark room to reduce unwanted background signals due to emission of light in the fluorescence band from the room lights.
 The animal must also be lying on a black background while imaging is being performed to reduce the light backscatter.
 NIRF lymphatic imaging may enable a better understanding of lymphatic diseases and how lymphatic architecture and function changes with respect to disease or injury.
 Another method to visualize the lymphatics is intravital imaging in which the mouse is euthanized and skinned following injection of Evans Blue.
 However, this method does not provide functional or longitudinal imaging.10,11 Lymph node metastases can be imaged using a Siemens Inveon PET/CT, however this technique does not allow visualization of lymphatic structure or function.12 To date NIRF imaging is the only means to non-invasively image lymphatic structure and function in small animals.
-All animal studies were performed in accordance with the standards of University of Texas Health Science Center (Houston, TX), Department of Comparative Medicine and Center for Molecular Imaging after review and approval of the protocol by their respective Institutional Animal Care and Use Committee (IACUC) or Animal Welfare Committee (AWC).

 Acknowledgments: